The Department Honors program in Arts and Sciences is administered by the Charles Center for the Committee on Honors and Interdisciplinary Studies.

-Lisa Grimes will send department chairs and program directors a form for submission of Honors committee recommendations by Wednesday, September 17, 2014 for spring-fall students and by Friday, January 23, 2015 for fall-spring students.
-Committee recommendations must be returned on this form by the appropriate person (department Chair, program Director, etc.) to the Charles Center no later than Wednesday, October 1, 2014 for spring-fall students, Friday, January 30, 2015 for fall-spring students.
+Just after the end of add/drop each semester, Lisa Grimes will send department chairs and program directors a link to an online form for submission of Honors committee recommendations for students completing Honors that semester.
+Committee recommendations must be submitted online by the appropriate person (department Chair, program Director, etc.) to the Charles Center no later than October 12 for students defending in the fall and February 3 for students defending in the spring.

-Please note that committee recommendations must be submitted by the department chair or program director (or their designated representative) and emails from students or individual Honors advisors will not be accepted.
+Please note that committee recommendations must be submitted by the department chair or program director (or their designated representative) and emails from students will not be accepted.